Physsionist/deep_architecture/README.md

 We initialized the parameters of our model in three (or two, really) ways:

-1. Froze *some* layers from a pretrained model
+1. Froze *some* layers (all except the last) from a pretrained model

 > This would reduce the training time without losing too much accuracy.
 (Similar to drop-out, which has been shown empirically to accelerate and improve the efficiency of the training process without having every layer in a neural network to be trained.)